 A walled town of Medieval origin – where three circles of walls can be seen to this day – Spilimbergo expresses its own grandeur in the many buildings of fine architecture that can still be found in the town centre, such as the castle and the Cathedral, which lie inside the first perimeter of walls.
 It is also the capital of mosaic art: Spilimbergo, in fact – thanks to the activities of a school that, in its kind, is unique in the world – is known as the “town of mosaics”.
 In July the town also hosts the ‘Folkfest’ – one of the largest folk Festivals in southern Europe.
 In mid-August time comes to a standstill for the 15th century re-enactment of the Macia – an ancient measurement unit.

-Casarsa della Delizia: the City of Wine
+Casarsa della Delizia: the Town of Wine

 This is the native land to Pier Paolo Pasolini’s mother and adopted town to him – the unforgotten artist and poet to whom the community opened its arms in the 1940s and 1950s, before Pasolini moved to Rome.
-His home and the annexed academy are open to visitors.
+His home and the annexed academy in Casarsa are open to visitors.
 The pages and verses of the poet still echo in the air, along with his descriptions of some of the most fascinating and evocative places in town, such as Versutta.
-Casarsa, included among other cities of wine, is headquarters to one of the most prestigious wine growers’ social Co-ops of the area, established at the time of the ‘masari’ (land keepers), when wine was considered equivalent to money.
+Casarsa, included among other towns of wine (read below), is headquarters to one of the most prestigious wine growers’ social Co-ops of the area, established at the time of the ‘masari’ (land keepers), when wine was considered equivalent to money.
 All this passion for wine is expressed in the Wine Festival, held here in late April, which has been taking place for more than a decade now (for more on this, read below).

 San Vito al Tagliamento and its ‘Salon’